Open Scholarship

 Find and Evaluate OERs

-Discover how to find open textbooks and other OERs, as well as how to evaluate them and understand their licence conditions.
+Discover how to find open textbooks and other OERs.
+Learn how to evaluate them and understand their licence conditions.

 View -